 - 1. Only data which has been approved by Assessment Committee and Municipal Commissioner shall be uploaded on Open Data Portal. - 2.
-Data sets which are considered to be open by default unless classified as Internal Sensitive, protected or restricted shall be uploaded on the Open Data Portal. - 3.
+Data sets which are considered to be open by default unless classified as Internal, sensitive, protected or restricted shall be uploaded on the Open Data Portal. - 3.
 Data sets and feeds must be published with proper metadata.
-Information about the Datasets being published using common data taxonomy/structure shall be uploaded, as it helps in providing easy access through Data Platform. - 4.
-A Data Sets and feeds should be published in formats specified under NDSAP open Format.
-Data should be provided in freely available formats which can be access Without the need for a software license. - 5.
+Information about the datasets being published using common data taxonomy/structure shall be uploaded as it helps in providing easy access through Data Platform. - 4.
+A Data Sets and feeds should be published in formats specified under NDSAP open format.
+Data should be provided in freely available formats which can be accessed without the need for a software license. - 5.
 Data Sets and Feeds should be machine readable. - 6.
-Following data formats can be used for uploading data on Open Data Portal. - a.
+Following data formats can be used for uploading data on Open Data Portal - a.
 CSV (Comma separated values) - b.
 XLS (Spread sheet Excel) - c.
 ODS (Open Document Formats for Spreadsheets) - d.
-XML (Extensive Mark-up Language) - e.
-RDF (Resources Description Framework)
+XML (Extensive Markup Language)

-f.
-KML (Keyhole Mark-up Language used for Maps)

-g.
-GML (Geography Mark-up Language)
+- e.
+RDF (Resources Description Framework) - f.
+KML (Keyhole Markup Language used for Maps) - g.
+GML (Geography Markup Language) - h.

-h.
 RSS/ATOM (fast changing data e.g. howdy/daily)

-11.9 Sop for Engaging Stakeholders to Assess the Data Needs
+11.6.
+SoP for Engaging Stakeholders to Assess the Data Needs